SAES Getters: Functional Polymer composites chemistry

 It is a bundle of technologies grown at SAES to develop advanced polymeric materials that integrate getter properties and rapidly expand towards other functionalities.
 These materials can be in the form of dispensable polymer composites, functional compounds, and functional coatings for a wide variety of applications, from consumer electronics to implantable medical devices to food packaging and special packaging in general.

 Gas ultra purification

 The SAES group manages the purification of gases, either under ultra-high vacuum, or at atmospheric pressure.
 It deals with enabling the generation of ultra-high pure gases, characterized by impurity concentrations below 1 part-per-billion (ppb).

-Vacuum science & technology
+Vacuum science and technology

 This is the oldest and strongest technology owned by the SAES group, which deals with the design of both ultra-high vacuum pumps and pure metal sources, based on a variety of vacuum gas dynamics codes and on the building of proprietary high-vacuum manufacturing tools, ranging from thin film deposition tools to vacuum reactors.